bp2008/ErrorTracker/README.md

 * **Replace Submission Key** generates a new submission key, invalidating the old one in case you accidentally leak it.
 * **Copy Submission URL** copies the submission URL to the clipboard.
 * **Max Event Age**, if greater than 0, sets the number of days before events are automatically deleted to save space.

+## Building From Source

+This project was built with Visual Studio 2019 Community Edition and node.js v12.14.1.
+You will also need to download my utility library, [bp2008/BPUtil](https://github.com/bp2008/BPUtil), and repair the dependency in the ErrorTrackerServer project.
+BPUtil is updated separately and may sometimes be slightly incompatible.
+Sorry about that.